Mikhail-Mks/Analysis-of-homicide-and-suicide/README.md

 These findings suggest that there are complex and multifaceted factors that influence homicide and suicide rates across the world.
 They also raise more questions than they answer: Why do European countries have such high suicide rates?
 What caused the spike in Asian countries in 2014?
 How does income inequality affect violence?
 What makes Latin America so prone to homicide?

+The results of analysis were visualised in Power BI: https://www.novypro.com/project/exploratory-data-analysis-of-homicide-and-suicide-rates

 ### Data Sources:
 https://www.kaggle.com/datasets/prasertk/homicide-suicide-rate-and-gdp?select=suicide+homicide+gdp.csv
 https://api.worldbank.org/v2/en/indicator/SI.POV.GINI?downloadformat=csv